Fowey Lifeboat Station: History

 Fowey stands at the mouth of the River Fowey where it forms a natural deep water harbour.
 The town has a long history of fishing and merchant shipping, although the present quays busy with ships loading china clay were only developed in the 1860s.
-To the west lies St Austell Bay which includes Par Docks built in the 1840s to handle the mineral traffic from Joseph Treffry's mines and quarries, and Charlestown which had been established about fifty years earlier by Charles Rashleigh.
-A fatal ship wreck on the Gribben Head between Fowey and St Austell Bay on 6 May 1856 prompted William Rashleigh, a local landowner, to offer the RNLI £50 towards a lifeboat for Fowey and land and building stone for a boathouse.
+To the west lies St Austell Bay which includes Par Docks built in the 1840s to handle the mineral traffic from the Joseph Treffry mines and quarries, and Charlestown which had been established about fifty years earlier by Charles Rashleigh.